 Effective sales follow-up is about persistence and timing.
 Templates are essential because they build a system for both.
 By saving your follow-up messages, you ensure you never forget to contact an important prospect.
 It removes the guesswork and turns a manual chore into a smooth, repeatable process that gets more replies.
 Using templates also keeps your messaging consistent across all your accounts, which is crucial for building a professional brand.
 Most importantly, it saves a massive amount of time.
 Instead of rewriting the same points over and over, you can focus your energy on personalizing the message and moving the deal forward.

-How Do Merge Fields Personalize Your Outreach?
+How Do Merge Fields Personalize Emails?

 Sending the same generic email to every prospect is a fast way to get ignored.
 Personalization is what separates an email that gets a reply from one that gets deleted.
 This is where merge fields come in.
 They are the simplest way to make a template feel like a one-to-one message, showing your prospect you’ve done your homework.